Skip to main content

 While saying nothing about why and for how long the former employee still had access to sensitive internal data, the company claimed that the stolen reports didn’t include any personally identifiable information such as usernames, passwords, or Social Security Numbers.

-What can we learn from these instances of insider data theft?
+What can we learn from this example of insider data theft?

 The first step towards securing your organization’s sensitive data is limiting users’ access to it.
 Consider implementing the principle of least privilege to establish robust access management and protect your critical systems and valuable data from possible compromise.